Archanaub04/Laravel_ProgressBar_with_Queue_Job_Batching/README.md

 # Laravel_ProgressBar_with_Queue_Job_Batching
-This is a progress bar for uploading file and it can upload millions of record CSV file.
-This is done by queues and job batching. so using multiple small jobs and making it as batches we can get progress of each jobs execution and display it as a progress bar
+This is a progress bar for uploading files and can upload millions of record CSV files.
+Queues and job batching do this. so using multiple small jobs and making them as batches we can get the progress of the execution of each job and display it as a progress bar